 Fook Wing Street Market - there's a mass of toy stores selling brand-name goods at half the price of those at department stores - and no-name toys at half that again.
 If you are planning to buy some toys for your kids at home, Fook Wing Street may have something for you.

 Cheung Sha Wan Road Fashion Street – Looking for brand-names at discounted rates?
 If you are interested in wholesale clothes, Cheung Sha Wan Road Fashion Street is the place you should not be missed.
 Sales here are not because of seasonal stock clearance but because these outlets are working with bulk quantities.

 However bulk is quite small as they are also experienced with working for buyers from small boutiques that visit from around the world.
-Purchase 10 or 20 of an item here at a few percent of retail costs.
+Purchase 10 or 20 of an item here at a few percents of retail costs.

-During the end of the tour, our tour guide will lead you the way to the nearest entrance of Shamshuipo MTR Station.
+At the end of the tour, our tour guide will lead you the way to the nearest entrance of Shamshuipo MTR Station.
 You are also welcome to stay behind and explore all these markets on your own.